lulu98/retro_games/ping_pong/README.md

-# Ping Pong
+# Pong
 <p align="center"><img alt="ping pong screenshot" src="assets/images/screenshot_ping_pong.png"></p>

 ## Description
-You can play the classic game of ping pong.
+You can play the classic game of <a href="https://en.wikipedia.org/wiki/Pong">Pong</a>.
 The game provides the option to play against another human being or to play with the computer.

 ## Sources
 ### Audio